Bloodmallet/wowtc/docs/character/threat.md

 ## Tanks

 - Tank specs/forms have a modifier that increases threat conversion by **450%** (you generate x5.5 damage as threat)
-- Throw Glaive and Heroic Throw gain additional **300%** threat (x4) when executed by a tank spec (the location for that modifier is unknown)
+- Some spells when executed by a tank have an additional modifier to threat, see the table (the location for that modifier is unknown)
 - Dancing Rune Weapon generates x10 threat from damage that's attributed to the player
 - Tank specs/forms are *supposed* to not generate threat from healing, this is implemented via blacklisting in the spec's 'aura' and on specific spells (*there are exceptions*).